mikehobi/notes/react-native-animated.md

   }
 ```

+### Keeping conditional animations in parellel

-Great.
-So now imagine we're making a component that will only animate the `orangeBox` if the prop of `shouldAnimateOrange` has a value of `true`.
+Great, now imagine we're making a component that will only animate the `orangeBox` if the prop of `shouldAnimateOrange` has a value of `true`.

 This *can* be achieved by doing this:

 ```jsx
   animateBoxes() {
     this.blueBoxAnimation.start()

     if (this.props.shouldAnimateOrange) {
       this.orangeBoxAnimation.start()
     }